Review Roundup, Spring 2018

 April 6, 2018 Jamey Hampton 0 Comments

 As you may know, in addition to my writing about tech, ethics and LGBTQ issues, I’m also a reviewer of comics and cartoons, two mediums that are very near and dear to my heart.
-If you’re interested what I’ve been reading and watching lately, here’s a roundup of the reviews I’ve written for Rogues Portal and Ms En Scene over the past few months!
+If you’re interested what I’ve been reading and watching lately, here’s a roundup of the reviews I’ve written for Rogues Portal (note: now called Geek’d Out) and Ms En Scene over the past few months!

 Every once and a while, a graphic novel is so good, so beautiful, and so touching that it tugs on your heartstrings in a way that you just can’t get out of your head.
 Bingo Love is one of those books.